-Our Private Education Loans, FFELP Loans and Personal Loans are accounted for at cost or at the lower of cost or market if the loan is held-for-sale.
-For both Private Education Loans and FFELP Loans, fair value was determined by modeling expected loan level cash flows using stated terms of the assets and internally developed assumptions to determine aggregate portfolio yield, net present value and average life.
+Our FFELP Loans, Personal Loans and Credit Cards are accounted for at cost or at the lower of cost or market if the loan is held-for-sale.
+For both Personal Loans and FFELP Loans, the fair value was determined by modeling expected loan level cash flows using stated terms of the assets and internally developed assumptions to determine aggregate portfolio yield, net present value and average life.
 The significant assumptions used to determine fair value are prepayment speeds, default rates, cost of funds and required return on equity.
 Significant inputs into the model are not observable.
 However, we do calibrate the model based on market transactions when appropriate.
 As such, these are level 3 valuations.
-A portion of the fair value that has been modeled is attributable to accrued interest receivable that has not yet been capitalized, and has been allocated to the accrued interest receivable line item.
-The remaining accrued interest receivable that will not be capitalized into the principal balance of the loan is carried at cost.